How can you improve your time management when working from home?

 I also like the bullet journal system for keeping things organised.
 You can be as creative and make them as pretty as you like.
 For me, the actual note-taking system means you get a clear idea of what you’ve done, what needs to be carried over and what can be scheduled for much later in the month or even year.

-If you want to explore the concept of high and low-energy to-do lists, check out issue 1.
+If you want to explore the concept of high and low-energy to-do lists, check out issue 1 for some effective strategies.

 Prioritise your tasks